 Seniors who are looking for lower living expenses, help with household chores, or even just companionship are turning to home-share programs as a simple solution to an age-old problem.

 A concept made famous by the 1980s hit sitcom “Golden Girls,” home sharing involves offering accommodations to a guest in your house or apartment for a nominal fee or in exchange for basic household tasks (cooking, laundry, shoveling snow), or some combination of both.

 “Home sharing provides affordable housing to guests, and it can allow hosts who are seniors to age in place,” said Jaimeson Champion, assistant director of programs for the New York Foundation for Senior Citizens’ (NYFSC) home-sharing program, which matches adult hosts who have extra rooms in his or her house or apartment with an adult guest who meets their needs.

 Home sharing, of course, is not unique to retirees.
 Others who have embraced the model include persons with disabilities, working professionals, those at risk of homelessness, single parents, and people who are simply lonely and wish to bring life back into the house, according to the National Shared Housing Resource Center.

 Despite the growth in cohabitation, however, it is hardly the norm.
-In all, 7 percent of all U.S. adults were cohabitating last year, and 4 percent of unmarried adults 50 and older lived together, according to Pew.
+In all, roughly 7 percent of all U.S. adults cohabitate, and 4 percent of unmarried adults 50 and older live together, according to Pew.
 Most cohabiters (74 percent) aged 50 and older have been previously married, and the majority (57 percent) are in their 50s, while 30 percent are in their 60s, 10 percent are in their 70s, and the remaining 3 percent are in their 80s or older.

 Safety in state-based home-sharing programs